 A lease of a rental apartment is however not covered by this law.

 Lagen om uthyrning av privat bostad has few regulations in comparison to the rental law.
 The assumption is that Hyreslagen (the rental law) applies to all cases not covered by Lagen om uthyrning av privat bostad (the law on leasing of owned residence).
 A tenant is for example responsible for maintaining the residence even if that residence is owned and not rented (ref.
 24§ hyreslagen).
 The same applies if the tenant does not hold up his/her responsibilities (ref.
 42 § hyreslagen).
-Hyreslagen also apply when it comes to paying rent (ref.
+Hyreslagen also applies when it comes to paying rent (ref.
 20 och 21 §§ hyreslagen).

 Approval may be required

-If you are renting out a house or a villa then you do not need to apply for permission at all.
+If you are renting out a house or a villa you do not need to apply for permission at all.

 About the rent

 According to Swedish law, it is unreasonable for a first-hand contract holder to profit from renting out his/her apartment second-hand which means that your mortgage should not be paid by the tenant.
 If the agreed upon rent is significantly higher than the accumulated costs for capital and maintenance costs for the living space, then it is possible for the second-hand tenant to appeal to Hyresnämnden (rental tribunal) to adjust the rent size.
 The landlord does not maintain the right to raise the rent size through Hyresnämnden.
-Also, if Hyresnämnden decide to lower the rent, you do not need to pay back the excess rent from previous payments to your tenant.
+Also, if Hyresnämnden decides to lower the rent, you do not need to pay back the excess rent from previous payments to your tenant.

 Example of calculation of rent: A condominium apartment, worth 3 million kronor is rented out second hand.